Understanding Stored Procedures and SQL Injection

 "Stored procedures are inherently secure against SQL injection."

-Reality: Stored procedures only prevent injection when they:
+Reality: They only prevent injection when:

-- Use parameterized queries internally
+- Using parameterized queries internally

-- Avoid building dynamic SQL with string concatenation
+- Avoiding dynamic SQL with string concatenation

-- Properly validate and type-check all inputs
+- Validating and type-checking all inputs

 "Escaping special characters is sufficient protection."